alemohamad/ci-social-stats/readme.md

-# CodeIgniter Helper: Count URL shares
+# CodeIgniter Library: Count URL shares

 **ci-social-stats**

-## About this helper
+## About this library

-This CodeIgniter's Helper is used to get the count of shares of an URL from social networks (Twitter, Facebook and Google+).
+This CodeIgniter's Library is used to get the count of shares of an URL from social networks (Twitter, Facebook and Google+).
 Its usage is recommended for CodeIgniter 2 or greater.

 *Note:* I recommend that you cache the result, so you won't exceed the limit of requests to each of the social networks.
 Ideally, do a query every 10 minutes or so.